carletes/system-session-bookings/README.rst

       request system sessions.

     * User ``kass`` (password: ``kass``): An analyst.
-She may request system session, but may not approve them.
+She may request system sessions, but may not approve them.

     * User ``petra`` (password: ``petra``): From Calldesk.
 She may approve system sessions.